thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...

-I also converted the BGR to RGB for Keras, and used a Lambda layer to normalize the data around a cental average value
+I also converted the BGR to RGB for Keras, and used a Lambda layer to normalize the data around an average value of zero.
 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.